 The airborne Lunar Spectral Irradiance Instrument (air-LUSI) is flying aboard NASA’s ER-2 airplane.
-The ER-2 is able to soar above clouds, about 70,000 feet above ground.
+The ER-2 is able to soar above clouds, about 70,000 feet (21,000 meters) above the ground.
 The flights, which occur at night to avoid scattered light from the Sun, began November 13 and will wrap up November 17 from NASA’s Armstrong Flight Research Center in Palmdale, California.

 The NASA-funded instrument is “measuring how much sunlight is reflected by the Moon at various phases in order to accurately characterize it and expand how the Moon is used to calibrate Earth observing sensors,” said Kevin Turpie, a professor at the University of Maryland, Baltimore County, leading the air-LUSI effort.
 Turpie and his team are funded by NASA’s Earth Science Division and the National Institute of Standards and Technology (NIST).

 Earth-observing sensors, like the Visible Infrared Imaging Radiometric Suite (VIIRS) aboard the NASA/NOAA/DOD Suomi National Polar-orbiting Partnership satellite and the NOAA-20 meteorological satellite, collect images of cloud cover, land surface cover, and ocean color.
 While these sensors are diligently doing their jobs, they also have to brace against high-energy particles and withstand ultraviolet light, which degrade their sensors over time.